apideck-libraries/portman/examples/testsuite-content-checks/readme.md

 Next to the generated tests, it is possible to define "content" checks where a property and the value of the response body should exist and match a specific value or variable.

 The contentChecks are mapped based on the OpenApi operationId or the OpenApi Operation reference (method + path).

-Anything added in `checkRequestBody` array, will be add as content check to the Postman tests.
+Anything added in `checkResponseBody` array, will be added as content check to the Postman tests.

 ##### Target options:

-- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman request body will be tested. (example: `leadsAll`)
+- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman Response body will be tested. (example: `leadsAll`)
-- **openApiOperation (String)** : Reference to the combination of the OpenApi method & path, for which the Postman request body will be test (example: `GET::/leads`)
+- **openApiOperation (String)** : Reference to the combination of the OpenApi method & path, for which the Postman Response body will be test (example: `GET::/leads`)

 These target options are both supported for defining a target.
-In case both are set for the same target, only the `openApiOperationId` will be used for overwrites.
+In case both are set for the same target, only the `openApiOperationId` will be used for content checks.

 ##### Content check options:

-- **checkRequestBody (Array)** : Array of key/value pairs of properties & values in the Postman Request Body.
+- **checkResponseBody (Array)** : Array of key/value pairs of properties & values in the Postman response body.
-  - **key (string)** : The key that will be targeted in the request body to check if it exists.
+  - **key (string)** : The key that will be targeted in the response body to check if it exists.
-  - **value (string)** : The value that will be used to check if the value in the request body matches.
+  - **value (string)** : The value that will be used to check if the value in the response body matches.

 ## Example explained